okyeron/OMX-27/Build.md

 ### Acrylic Case Parts

-Carefully remove the paper backing from the acrylic parts - the spacer and the back plate.
+__Carefully__ remove the paper backing from the acrylic parts - the spacer and the back plate.
 Then set these aside for the next step.

 The spacer layer is pretty fragile - try not to break it.
-However, even if it does break, it might be fine since this is in-between the other layers.
+However, even if it does break, it might be fine since this sits in-between the other layers.

 ### KEY SWITCHES

+Check the orientation of the switches.
+The pins go towards the bottom-half and the LED window at the top.

 Snap all the key-switches into the keyplate (from the top).